 Reps.
 Wild, Guthrie Introduce Bipartisan Bill to Help Meet Child Care Demand

-WASHINGTON – Today, U.S. Representatives Susan Wild (PA-07) and Brett Guthrie (KY-02) introduced the bipartisan Early Educators Apprenticeship Act, legislation to help meet the increasing demand for early childhood educators by supporting and expanding states’ efforts in developing, administering, and evaluating early childhood education apprenticeships.
-This legislation comes at a critical time, as access to quality, affordable child care will be integral to our nation’s reopening process and economic recovery in the wake of the COVID-19 pandemic.
+WASHINGTON – Today, U.S. Representative Susan Wild (D-PA) and Brett Guthrie (R-KY) introduced the bipartisan Early Educators Apprenticeship Act, legislation to help meet the increasing demand for early childhood educators by supporting and expanding states’ efforts in developing, administering, and evaluating early childhood education apprenticeships.
+This legislation comes at a critical time, as access to quality, affordable child care will be integral to putting our nation on a path toward economic recovery in the wake of the COVID-19 pandemic.

-“We face an impending child care crisis, and if we don’t invest in the long-term success of child care and early education – one of the sectors hit hardest by this pandemic – our nation will struggle to get folks back to work and rebuild our economy,” Wild said.
-“Strong apprenticeship programs for child care workers encourage future educators to join the field and help equip them with the skills they need to be successful and support the young children they care for.
-As our nation begins to move toward a period of recovery, this legislation helps empower Americans to return to the workplace and find new career opportunities.
-I’m thankful to Rep. Guthrie for working with me on this legislation that puts a down payment on our future economy and on the success of our young people.”
+“Here’s the bottom line: Supporting our child care sector is a an absolute prerequisite to rebuilding our economy.
+Workers cannot return to their jobs—and the U.S. economy cannot fully rebuild—if families are unable to access quality child care.
+And this pandemic has devastated our child care sector,” Wild said.
+“Strong apprenticeship programs for child care workers encourage future educators to join the field during this critical time and help equip them with the skills they need to be successful and support the young children they care for.
+As our nation begins to move toward a period of recovery, this legislation helps empower Americans to return to the workplace and find new career opportunities, while giving parents the freedom to return to the workplace.”

 Well-qualified early childhood educators are a critical component to ensuring high-quality early learning for children from birth through age five.
 According to the Bureau of Labor Statistics, it is estimated that 180,000 child care jobs are expected to open each year over the next decade.
 Even before this pandemic, nationwide, states were encountering a shortage of early childhood educators to meet the increasing demand in this field.
 Early childhood education apprenticeship programs can help alleviate this shortage by providing on-the-job learning opportunities for future teachers and encouraging early childhood educators to enter and advance in this field.

-The Early Educators Apprenticeship Act is supported by ten early childhood education advocacy groups, including the First Five Years Fund, the Pennsylvania Association for the Education of Young Children (PennAEYC), Child Care Aware of America, and the National Head Start Association.
-Companion legislation has also been introduced by Senator Bob Casey (D-PA) and Senator Todd Young (R-IN) in the U.S. Senate.
+The Early Educators Apprenticeship Act is supported by thirteen early childhood education advocacy groups, including the First Five Years Fund, the National Association for the Education of Young Children, Child Care Aware of America, and the National Head Start Association, and the Early Care and Education Consortium.